Come Go with Me

-"Come Go With Me" is a song written by C. E. Quick (a.k.a.
+"Come Go with Me" is a song written by C. E. Quick (a.k.a.
 Clarence Quick), an original member (bass vocalist) of the American doo-wop vocal group the Del-Vikings.
-The song was originally recorded by The Del-Vikings (leadsinger Norman Wright) in 1956 but not released until July 1957 on the Luniverse LP "Come Go With The Del Vikings".

-When Joe Averbach, the owner of Fee Bee Records couldn't handle the demand, he signed with Dot Records in late January 1957; the song became a hit, peaking at No. 4 on the US Billboard Best Sellers.
-It also reached #2 on the R&B chart.
+The original audition version of the song was recorded by The Del-Vikings in 1956.
+It was released in July 1957 on George Goldner's Luniverse Records as Come Go with the Del Vikings, after distribution of the final, hit version by Dot Records in January 1957.
+The group's lead vocalist has long been disputed, with both Norman Wright and Gus Backus cited in various sources.
+When Joe Averbach, the owner of Fee Bee Records could not handle the demand, he signed with Dot Records in late January 1957; the song became a hit, peaking at No. 5 on the US Billboard Top 100 Pop Chart (a predecessor of the 1958 established Billboard Hot 100).
+It also reached No. 2 on the R&B chart.

 "Come Go with Me" and another 8 songs were recorded in the basement of Pittsburgh disc jockey Barry Kaye.
-These recordings were released in 1992 as "1956 Audition Tapes".
+These recordings were released in 1992 as 1956 Audition Tapes.